fanzhanglab/STew/README.md

 <!-- badges: start -->
 <!-- badges: end -->
 <p align="justify">
-We introduce STew, a multi-view representation learning method for spatial transcriptomic data, to jointly characterize the gene expression variation and spatial information in the shared low-dimenion space in a scalable manner.
+We introduce STew, a Spatial Transcriptomic multi-viEW representation learning method, or STew, to jointly characterize the gene expression variation and spatial information in the shared low-dimenion space in a scalable manner.
 STew will output distinct spatially informed cell gradients, robust clusters, and statistical goodness of model fit to